guzev-dev/spring-aop-and-utests/README.md

 # About project:

-This is just a small project to practice aspect-oriented programming, unit testing and integration with MongoDB database.
+This is just a small publishing app project to practice aspect-oriented programming, unit testing and integration with MongoDB database.

 Tech stack: